enviconnect/public-inductionzone-policies/README.md

 - verbal or written warnings
 - temporary or permanent removal of access to the infrastructure
-- referal to applicable law enforcement
+- referal to applicable law enforcement.

 ### If you feel you have been discriminated against by us
 Please contact us immediately explaining what has occurred, and we will take steps to prevent this from happening again.
 This does not affect your rights to a legal process.

 ## Updates
 This policy is subject to revision without notice.
-The current version of this policy can be found at https://github.com/enviconnect/public-inductionzone-policies.
+The current version of this policy is the most recent release at https://github.com/enviconnect/public-inductionzone-policies/releases.

 ## Feedback
 We value your feedback.
 Please contact induction.zone@enviconnect.de with any feedback you want to share.